NVK2016/WeatherDashboard/README.md

 Javascript & Jquery - hold the main app logic that would help gettting dynamic data from the web.

-AJAX - used to get a response for the give API Url which grabs all the gifs/data related to the topic chosen or entered.
+AJAX - used to get a response for the give API Url which grabs all information related to the search value entered.

 ## User Story